celadari/json-logic-scala/docs/_posts/evaluate-json-logic-typed.md

 ---

 Json-logic-format represents expressions.
-The previous pages deal with parsing a json in json-logic-typed format to a scala data structure and vice versa.
+The previous pages deal with parsing a json in json-logic-typed format to a Scala data structure and vice versa.

-**This page is about evaluating the represented expression in scala.** More precisely it is about evaluating a scala data structure `JsonLogicCore` representing a json-logic-typed json.
+**This page is about evaluating the represented expression in Scala.** More precisely it is about evaluating a Scala data structure `JsonLogicCore` representing a json-logic-typed json.

-Evaluating a `JsonLogicCore` scala data structure is an evaluate operation performed by utility class `EvaluatorLogic`.
+Evaluating a `JsonLogicCore` Scala data structure is an evaluate operation performed by utility class `EvaluatorLogic`.

 * `EvaluatorLogic` is a class responsible for evaluating `JsonLogicCore` into an `Any` value.